dominiquegarmier/lecture-notes-hs-2025-homogeneous-dynamics/notes.typ

   In particular if $G$ has a lattice then $G$ is unimodular.
 ]

-Recall $mod: G times G -> RR^+$ is the modular character and is homomorphism, continous and satisfies
+Recall $mod: G times G -> RR^+$ is the modular character and is homomorphism, continuous and satisfies

 $
   m_G (B g) = mod(g) m_G (B).